hq-q-52/RE-mgalloy-ML/README.md

 # RE-mgalloy-ML
-an exe profile for predict Mg alloy corrosion
+An executable file configuration profile for predicting the corrosion behavior of magnesium alloys containing rare earth elements.
+If you want to log in, please contact me.